AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

     * **[!UICONTROL Name:]** Specifies the name of the form.
 A node with the specified name is created in the repository.
 As you start typing a title, value for the name field is automatically generated.
 You can change the suggested value.
 The name field can include only alphanumeric characters, hyphens, and underscores.
 All the invalid inputs are replaced with a hyphen.
     * **[!UICONTROL Path:]** Specifies the location at which the adaptive form is to be saved.
 You can save the adaptive form directly at `/content/dam/formsanddocuments` or create a folder such as `/content/dam/formsanddocuments/adaptiveforms` to save an adaptive form.
 Ensure that you create the folder before using it in the path.
 The Path field does not create a folder automatically.

 1. Tap **[!UICONTROL Create]**.
-An Adaptive Form is created and a dialog to open the form for editing appears.

-1. Tap **[!UICONTROL Open]** to open the newly created form in a new tab.
-The form opens for editing and displays the contents available in the template.
+An Adaptive Form is created and opens in the Adaptive Forms editor.
+The editor displays the contents available in the template.
 It also displays the sidebar to customize the newly created form according to the needs.

-   Based on the type of Adaptive Form, the form elements present in the associated <!--XFA form template, -->XML schema or JSON schema are displayed in the **[!UICONTROL Data Model Objects]** tab of the **[!UICONTROL Content Browser]** in the sidebar.
+   Based on the type of Adaptive Form, the form elements present in the associated <!--XFA form template, XML schema or --> JSON schema or Form Data Model are displayed in the **[!UICONTROL Data Model Objects]** tab of the **[!UICONTROL Content Browser]** in the sidebar.
 You can also drag-drop these elements to build your Adaptive Form.

 <!-- ## Create an Adaptive Form based on a Form Data Model {#fdm}